jamescardona11/argo/README.md

 ### ResponsiveBuilder

-This generic widget to handle responsive builder, this widget return the context and `ResponsiveInformation`
+This generic widget to handle responsive builder, this widget return the context and `ResponsiveInformation`.
+`ResponsiveInformation` is data class to handle `responsive` information for the widget.
+ResponsiveInformation have orientation, localSize, ScreenSize, currentBreakpoints and `DeviceScreen`.

 ```dart
 ResponsiveBuilder(